doonze/jackettupdate/README.md

-# JackettUpdate (Doc not updated yet, will convert readme once app is working)
+# JackettUpdate (This DOC is a work in progress to update from forked EmbyUpdate app)
 A python script for automatically updating Jackett to the latest version on Linux distros.

+This is a self fork of my EmbyUpdate script.
+These scripts can be forked to update just about any github Linux project, with some work.

 This script has been tested with python 2.7 and 3+.
 I suggest using python 3, it always tries python 3 commands first.
 If those fail it falls back to python 2 commands.
 In the end it doesn't matter, it runs the same on both.
 However if you run it with 3 there won't be behind the scenes exceptions happening.
 If you don't have 3, or have mapped 3 to python instead of python3 you may get some chatter from the app.
-It was tested and developed on Debian 9.
+It was tested and developed on Debian 10.
 I haven't tested it on any other distro but it should work fine on Ubuntu and Mint for sure, or any other Debian based distro.
-It has also been coded (but not tested) to work with several other distor's listed below.
+Honestly it should work on any Linux flavor, but your milage may vary.

-* Backup your server before doing anything!!
-Install the Emby backup/restore plugin and get a good backup!
+* Backup your server before doing anything!!!
-* It's possiable to loose your settings if you are switching from a repo version to the standalone version this script installs.
-So make sure you have that backup!
-* If switching from repo version make sure you uninstall the repo version first (apt remove emby-server or your disto's process) or your next distro repo upgrade could switch you back to repo version.
-MAKE SURE YOU HAVE A BACKUP!!

 ### Prerequisites